 • Everyone has a role to play in keeping food safe and suitable.
-Staff need to know that what they do can affect food safety - especially if something doesn't happen as it normally would.
+Staff need to know that what they do can impact food safety - especially if something doesn't happen as it normally would.

-Not all of the things that affect food safety are 'common knowledge' so it pays to be trained properly so you or your staff don't accidentally get it wrong.
+Not all of the things that impact food safety are 'common knowledge' so it pays to be trained properly so you don't accidentally get it wrong.

-- Train all staff and visitors so they know what they need to do to keep food safe and suitable while they are in your business. - Nominate the person or people that must make sure all staff and visitors are trained so they know how to meet the rules.
+- Train all staff and visitors to know what they need to do to keep food safe and suitable while they are in your business. - Nominate the person or people that must make sure all staff and visitors are trained so they know how to meet the rules.